Trading is a Serious Business

 All brokers are not made equal though, I found this out the hard way in 2014 when I won over 80% of my trades, managed my risk/reward ratio and returned 14% - as opposed to the 57% I would have made in the same year.
 I had to double take the realized P/L at the end of my statement.
 Surely this could not be true! (it was).

 Please heed the warning, think before you click, it could be the difference between financial freedom and working that 9 to 5 until 65.

-There are some websites dedicated to solely reviewing brokerage firms, I would highly suggest looking at a few articles and the website itself to make this evaluation.
+There are some websites dedicated to solely reviewing which stock broker is best, I would highly suggest looking at a few articles and the website itself to make this evaluation.
 Always cross reference these with other reviews and consider the following: